cncf/glossary/content/en/contribute/_index.md

     pre: <i class='fas fa-pen-square'></i>
 ---

 The Cloud Native Glossary content is stored in [this GitHub repo](https://github.com/cncf/glossary) where you'll find a list of [issues](https://github.com/cncf/glossary/issues), [PRs](https://github.com/cncf/glossary/pulls), and [discussions](https://github.com/cncf/glossary/discussions) about the glossary.
-Consider joining our monthly Glossary Working Group meetings if you want to contribute regularly.
-You can find meeting details in the [CNCF calendar](https://www.cncf.io/calendar/).
-We look forward to meeting you there!

 There are three ways you can contribute: